 In the past, people were able to swim in the lake.
 Some even believe that swimming in the lake would’ve actually made the skin more delicate.
-But today, the wooden fences circling the lake is a sign to keep the tourists out.
-It turns out, despite there are so many uses of kaolin minerals, the water of the lake is poisonous.
+But today, the wooden fences circling the lake are a sign to keep the tourists out.
+It turns out, despite there being so many uses of kaolin minerals, the water of the lake is poisonous.

 Photo Hunting & Souvenir

 Since the lake is not an official tourist destination, there aren’t any supporting facilities available.
 As there is no designated parking lot.
-Visitors could just park the vehicles right in front of the lake.
+Visitors could just park their vehicles right in front of the lake.
 There isn’t any parking fee.
-Locals who live near the lake operate the lone food stall made out of blue tarp.
-Only snacks and drinks are sell in this stall.
+Locals who live near the lake operate the lone food stall made out of a blue tarp.
+Only snacks and drinks are sold in this stall.

 Across the lone food stall, there are several small kiosks selling souvenirs.
 The vendors sell jewelry made out of Satam stones.
 For visitors who want to stay overnight, there are few lodgings nearby.
 The cost of an overnight stay starts from Rp100.000/night.

 Kaolin Lake is just a short distance away from Tanjung Pandan.
 It is only around 4 km away and takes only 15 minutes from the airport.
 Due to its short distance, renting a motorbike is more convenient.
 Tourists could easily rent a motorbike for Rp60.000/day.
 For car rental, the fee starts from Rp400.000/day.